stratumn/sdk-js/README.md

 Notes:

 - The `data` object argument is optional.
 When it is provided, it is a free form object that will not be validated against a JSON schema.

+## Test locally

+If you want to run the e2e tests locally :

+- for `sdkTesting.e2e.ts` : you will have to create a `.env.test` file at the root, and get the content of the `SDK Tests - .env - staging` file on 1Password.
+- for `continousTesting.e2e.ts` : you will have to create a `.env.test` file at the root, and get the content of the file `SDK Old Test - .env - staging` on 1Password.JS.